To enrich our community through transformative arts and educational experiences.

 To provide a space for investigating ideas:

 Museums inspire learning.
 They ignite imagination and create opportunities for the exchange of ideas.
-SVMoA encourages conversation, piques curiosity and exposes people to new things—from theatre to visual arts to music to hands-on learning.
+SVMoA encourages conversation, piques curiosity and exposes people to new things—from performing arts to visual arts to music to hands-on learning.
 We are not didactic teachers; we facilitate human connection and encourage participants to think about something that deeply matters.
 Attending a Sun Valley Museum of Art program is an active experience that is illuminating and inspiring.

 To celebrate the modern museum: